Z-8Bit/Firefox/README.md

    + Navigate to firefox settings and under **`Homepage`**, select **`Use current page`**.
 6. Enjoy your new nighttab!

-## Credits
+## Credits:

-<b>These files are not 100% my original work, they are forked from other repositories and I am grateful for their contribution to the Firefox CSS community :)</b>
+<b>Some of these files are not 100% my original work, they are forked from other repositories and I am grateful for their contribution to the Firefox CSS community :)</b>

 1. Modified Proton inspired by [Cascade](https://github.com/andreasgrafen/cascade)